AxoLabs/BEE2-Axos-Packages/.github/ISSUE_TEMPLATE/enhancement.md

 ### Why do you think this should be added
 Explain why do you think this should be implemented.

-### How could this enhancement be implemented
+### Additional information
-Optional, describe how would this enhancement work on the technical side of things.
+Any sort of additional, related information that you'd like to provide.
+Optionally, you can even describe how would this enhancement work on the technical side of things.